 If you want to work in beauty while making a difference in people's health, a medical esthetician career may be right for you.
-Medical estheticians perform traditional esthetics treatments and more advanced ones to help people who have undergone trauma or medical issues regain confidence and health.
+Medical estheticians perform traditional and advanced esthetics treatments help people who have undergone physical trauma or medical issues regain confidence and health.

-Read on to learn about what medical estheticians do, how to become a medical esthetician, and what you could expect from salaries and growth in the field.
+Read on to learn about what medical estheticians do, how to become a medical esthetician, and whether this is the right career path for you.

 Medical estheticians—sometimes called "paramedical estheticians"—are skincare professionals who work in more clinical settings than standard estheticians typically do.
 Medical estheticians can perform the same work as traditional estheticians and more in-depth treatments.

-Medical estheticians can have transformative impacts on people's lives by helping them care for their skin with the goals of both improving their health and increasing their confidence.
+Medical estheticians can have transformative impacts on people's lives by helping them care for their skin to help imrpove their health and increase their confidence.
 For example, you might work with cancer patients to treat skin-related side effects of chemo or post-radiation burns or soreness.
 You could also work with burn victims to help them care for their skin and teach them about makeup application techniques to hide scarring if they so desire.

 What Does a Medical Esthetician Do?

-A medical esthetician's role depends on the setting and the type of treatments the clinic or hospital offers.
-Your role is to assist dermatologists, plastic surgeons, nurses, and any other medical professional to advise patients on healthy skincare practices and apply treatments.
+A medical esthetician's role is typically to assist dermatologists, plastic surgeons, nurses, and an other medical professional in advising patients on healthy skincare practices and providing treatments.
 Treatments could include microdermabrasion, hair removal, or LED light therapy.
 Medical estheticians also provide recommendations to patients about maintaining healthy skin independently.

-That said, medical estheticians may perform treatments standard estheticians usually can't, depending on state laws.
+Medical estheticians often perform treatments that standard estheticians can't, depending on state laws.
 Some of these are:

 Can a Medical Esthetician Do Botox?

 No, medical estheticians can't perform Botox treatments.
-Because Botox is considered a medical treatment, rather than cosmetic, it can only be administered by a medical doctor (such as a dermatologist or plastic surgeon) or, depending on the state, a nurse, nurse practitioner, or physician’s assistant (PA).
+Because Botox is considered a truly medical treatment, it can only be administered by a medical doctor (such as a dermatologist or plastic surgeon)

 Can a Medical Esthetician Open a Medical Spa?

-Most states only allow physicians or physician-owned companies to own medical spas.
-However, the American Med Spa Association (AmSpa) notes non-doctors can own medical spas through a management services organization (MSO).
-In this, they partner with a physician's company, and the latter provides the medical services.
-The MSO handles the business' administrative, marketing, and other non-medical aspects.
+Many states only allow physicians or physician-owned companies to own medical spas.
+However, the American Med Spa Association (AmSpa) notes that non-doctors can own medical spas through a management services organization (MSO).
+In this, they partner with a physician's company.
+The physician's company provides the medical services, and the MSO handles the administrative, marketing, and other non-medical tasks.

 How Long Does It Take to Become a Medical Esthetician?

 Some states have master esthetician licenses, which may be a good fit for those pursuing medical esthetics.
-The training almost always incorporates the advanced treatments medical estheticians perform.
-Like for standard esthetician licenses, you'd need to complete required coursework and training hours, potentially undergo an apprenticeship, and take exams.
-Hours for master esthetician licenses vary widely by state.
-For example, Oregon requires 40 training hours and 24 hours of practical experience, while Utah mandates 1,500 hours of additional training.
+Master esthetician training almost always incorporates the advanced treatments medical estheticians perform.

 You should also consider taking continuing education classes related to medical esthetics.
 Not only could this help you meet your state's required continuing education hours, but it should also show potential employers you've gained expertise in the areas they desire.